Garlic scapes are delicious when grilled, and can also be added to soups and stir fries – but they are especially well-suited for making pesto 🙂

 In early June, the hardneck varieties of garlic send up stalks from the center of each plant.
 These are called garlic scapes; they are thicker than the leaves and are edible.
 The scape, if left on the plant, forms a flower and then seeds.
 Growers cut off the scapes so that the plants send all of their energy to the garlic bulbs, instead of putting energy towards the production of flowers and seeds.

 My husband has been growing hardneck garlic and cutting off the scapes for many seasons.
 If you don’t grow your own, you may be able to find scapes at your local market.
-This is the time to look.
-Don’t miss the opportunity to enjoy them each spring!
+Spring is the time to look; don’t miss the opportunity to enjoy them!
 It’s well worth the effort since scapes are very tasty – they have a delightful mild garlic flavor.
 Plus they boast many of the nutritional benefits of garlic, including being a powerhouse of antioxidants and cancer fighting properties.

 - Cut garlic scapes